rthrbrs/styleguide/docs/Places.md

 The following style guide standardizes the use of place names in spoken English, on-screen graphics, and written English published on the TVP World website.

+## Location Strap Format

+With a [handful](Places.md#luxembourg) of [exceptions](Places.md#jerusalem), the chyron specifying a location consists of two elements: a place name (a town, city, region, or other geographic feature) and the country within which it is located.

+## When to Identify Locations

+Only use location straps when they are required to provide the viewer with essential context.
+Always identify locations in live reports and LTTs.
+In other situations, it is up to the reporter and editor to decide whether this chyron is necessary.

+## Unknown, Unspecified, and Undisclosed Locations

+Do not identify locations that are unknown or very broad.
+For example, avoid location straps such as "At Sea," "Outer Space" or "Russia," as they provide little or no addition information while cluttering up the screen.

 ## Official and Common Country Names

 When mentioning a country in a chyron, provide its common name rather than the official, longer one: